rademacher-p/stats-learn/docs/source/index.rst

 statistics :math:`\Prm(y|x)`, the predictor can operate on novel observations :math:`x` and make predictions about unobserved values :math:`y`.

-For non-learning predictors, :doc:`fixed models <stats_learn.random>` are used to define the model statistics and thus the prediction function.
-For learning predictors, :doc:`Bayesian models <stats_learn.bayes>` provide functionality for fitting posterior distributions and thus enabling adaptation of the prediction function to training data :math:`\Drm = (\ldots, (\xrm_i, \yrm_i), \ldots)`
+For non-learning predictors, :ref:`fixed models <random.models>` are used to define the model statistics and thus the prediction function.
+For learning predictors, :ref:`Bayesian models <bayes.models>` provide functionality for fitting posterior distributions and thus enabling adaptation of the prediction function to training data :math:`\Drm = (\ldots, (\xrm_i, \yrm_i), \ldots)`